HalcyonChimera/mailman3/README.md

 > - Move postgres to an external container
 > - Consolidate configuration options for mailman3, mailman-bundler, and postfix

+## Information

+This container is configured here por production.
+- Mailman is set up to use gunicorn as it's wsgi server

 ## Setup

 - Ensure docker and docker-compose are configured and installed correctly